I recently killed my Facebook page only to realize that LinkedIn is the fresh hell of my life.

 To soothe myself I used to watch Fight Club.
-Now I watch the PBS documentary on The Dark Ages.
+Now I watch the History Channel documentary on The Dark Ages.

 I may have negative net worth, I tell myself, but given the parallels I see between present day America and the collapse of the Roman Empire (actually more like the collapse of the Soviet Empire, really) can my fiscal faults and paper failures really be that significant?